- This event has passed.

 Join CHSA May 18, 2019 for “The Chinese & the Iron Road Symposium”!
 This day-long event will commemorate the 150th anniversary of the completion of the U.S. Transcontinental railroad, and the integral role that Chinese workers played in its construction.

 CHSA’s symposium will dedicate a whole day to the latest scholarship about Chinese involvement in the transcontinental railroad.
 Presentations will include:

 - Author Connie Young Yu and Stanford historian Professor Gordon Chang showcasing the latest scholarship about Chinese railroad workers

-- Film screening of Phil Choy: Making Tracks by Barre Fong about Phil Choy’s efforts to preserve the memories of Chinese Americans railroad workers
+- Film screening of MAKING TRACKS: THE PHILIP P. CHOY STORY by Barre Fong about Phil Choy’s efforts to preserve the memories of Chinese Americans railroad workers

 This program also serves as the launch for CHSA’s upcoming book, Voices from the Railroad, which has been expanded and updated from its original 2014 edition.
 Co-edited by Sue Lee and Connie Young Yu, the new book will feature first-hand narratives by nine descendants of Chinese railroad workers.